Dyslexia9 min read·

 How do I stop words from moving when I read?

 Start with the easiest fixes: change the background color from white to a warm tone like cream or sepia, increase the font size, and try a font designed for visual clarity like Lexend or OpenDyslexic.
-Tools like Nook let you apply all of these to any webpage.
-If the problem persists, consider seeing an optometrist who specializes in visual stress — tinted lenses or overlays can make a significant difference.
+Nook lets you apply all of these to any webpage instantly.
+If the problem persists, consider seeing an optometrist who specializes in visual stress.
+Tinted lenses or overlays can make a significant difference.

 Related reading: